As cloud computing evolves, it should move away from experimentation and towards enterprise-wide implementation.

 As the technology matures, objections to cloud computing are lessening, although myths and confusing technology terms continue to plague the space.

-“As it enters its second decade, cloud computing is increasingly becoming a vehicle for next-generation digital business, as well as for agile, scalable and elastic solutions,” said David Mitchell Smith, vice president and Gartner Fellow.
+“As it enters its second decade, cloud computing is increasingly becoming a vehicle for next-generation digital business, as well as for agile, scalable and elastic solutions,” says David Mitchell Smith, vice president and Gartner Fellow.
 “CIOs and other IT leaders need to constantly adapt their strategies to leverage cloud capabilities.”

 It’s not too late to begin planning a roadmap to an all-in cloud future.
 Mr. Smith provides a few predictions about what that future will look like.